How to Build a Rain Barrel

 - 2-in. male threaded electrical (gray PVC) conduit adapter

 - 4x4 treated lumber and construction screws or stainless steel lags

 - if you build a stand to elevate the rain barrel(s)

 - Silicone caulk

 How to Make Your Own Rain Barrel

 It’s pretty easy to build your own rain barrels from plastic drums or trash cans.
-Search online for “bottles” or “containers” to find an “open head” plastic 55-gallon drum with a cover (about $60).
+Search online for “bottles” or “containers” to find an “open head” plastic 55-gallon drum with a cover.
 Or find a used barrel by talking to car wash managers (they buy soap and wax by the barrel).
-If you can’t find a container you like, buy a large, heavy-duty garbage can (about $35) at a home center.
+If you can’t find a container you like, buy a large, heavy-duty garbage can at a home center.
 Here’s a collection of our favorite decorative rain barrels.
 Also, find out what is a rain chain.

 Project step-by-step (3)